-All Bayliner products meet or exceed USCG and/or NMMA construction standards.
+All Bayliner products meet or exceed USCG (Unites States Coast Guard) and/or NMMA (National Marine Manufacturer's Association) construction standards.
 Manufactured with 1,1,1 Trichloroethane, a substance which harms public health and environment during the manufacturing process by destroying ozone in the upper atmosphere.